Global Linguist Solutions: History

 This award of contract award was protested by the incumbent, L-3 Communications, and "was sustained by the General Accountability Office (GAO).
 The U.S. Army expedited a Request for Reconsideration with the GAO, and the U.S. Army INSCOM issued a revised Request for Proposal."

-GLS was then awarded the contract for a second time in December 2007 after a year of protests.
-Protests were again made by L-3 Communications, after which "the Army announced that it would take 'corrective action' including conducting a new evaluation of offerors' cost proposals and a re-evaluation of offerors' past performance, and make a new award decision.
+In December 2007, GLS was awarded the contract for a second time in December 2007.
+Protests were made by L-3 Communications, after which "the Army announced that it would take 'corrective action' including conducting a new evaluation of offerors' cost proposals and a re-evaluation of offerors' past performance, and make a new award decision.
 INSCOM completed this process and, on February 15, 2008, selected GLS for the award a third time."

 In July 2011, GLS was selected as one of six providers to compete on multiple task orders released under the $9.7 billion Department of Defense Language Interpretation Translation Enterprise (DLITE) contract.
-This contract, awarded by the Department of the Army, provides translation and interpretation services for personnel, equipment, supplies, facilities, transportation, tools, materials and supervision for Force Projection Operations mission areas.
+This contract, awarded by the Department of the Army, provided translation and interpretation services for Force Projection Operations mission areas.